CONSTITUTION OF THE ONTARIO CAVY CLUB

 (ii)Bi-Yearly, in years when Board elections are held, nominations may be submitted in writing to the Secretary Treasurer by August 1st for entry of a member to the Ontario Cavy Club Hall of Fame.
 All nominations must be signed.
 There will be a maximum of 1 new Hall of Fame member every 2 years but it is not compulsory to add a new member every 2 years.
 The Board must approve all nominations prior to balloting.
 Ballots will be sent out by the Publication Chairperson no later than September 30th (see By-Law 4 Sec 11) for details.
 The inductee will receive a plaque and a life membership.

-(g) Nominations for YOUTH OF THE YEAR will be made by the Board at at the November Board meeting.
-Nonimees will be selected on the basis of various characteristics such as sportsmanship, willingness to assist at shows, integrity, condition and cleanliness of their animals, and handling and attitude towards cavies.
+(d) Nominations for YOUTH OF THE YEAR will be made by the Board at the AGM meeting.
+Nominees will be selected on the basis of various characteristics such as sportsmanship, willingness to assist at shows, integrity, condition and cleanliness of their animals, and handling and attitude towards cavies.
 Selection of Youth of the Year will be made by the Board.
-Ballotting will be done using a point system on the same basis as the vote for Member and Director of the Year.

-(h) Winners of the membership awards will be announced at the Annual Convention banquet not at the time of voting.
-A plaque will be presented to the Member of the Year, Director of the Year, and Youth of the Year.
+(e) Winners of the membership awards will be announced at the Annual Convention banquet not at the time of voting.
+An award at the discretion of the Board will be presented to the Youth and Member of the Year.
 An award (eg. rosette, pin etc.) as determined by the Board will be presented to all youth making significant contributions to the club.

 (2) ONTARIO CAVY CLUB SWEEPSTAKES CONTEST